united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 #### Access Grafana

 Grafana, an open-source analytics and monitoring solution, is used by UMH for dashboard displays.

-Retrieve the credentials with these commands:
+After logging in as the root user, retrieve the credentials with these commands:

 ```bash
 kubectl get secret grafana-secret -n united-manufacturing-hub -o jsonpath="{.data.adminuser}" | base64 --decode; echo